 2. Know what to expect

-Microsoft Office certification is set up in a “live” or simulated environment via Certiport.
-The details of the test will vary slightly depending on which version of the applications you’re testing on, such as 2007, 2010 and 2013.
-Each test takes about 90 minutes and you find out your score immediately.
-If you passed the test, your official certificate will be mailed to you.
+Microsoft Office certification is set up in a virtual test center via Certiport.
+The details of the exam will vary depending on which application (Word, Outlook, Excel, PowerPoint, etc.) and version of the software you’d like to specialize in, i.e., MOS 2010, MOS 2013 or MOS 2016.
+Each test takes about 50 minutes and you find out your score immediately after taking the exam.
+If you pass the test, your official certificate will be mailed to you.

 3. Ask about reimbursement

 As with most good things in life, this certification isn’t free.
+(Exam vouchers currently start at $96.)
 However, you can talk to your boss about footing the bill for your professional certification.
 Some employers are open to covering the costs of professional development.
 It never hurts to ask, and they may even be impressed at your dedication to your career.

 While wanting to push yourself to new heights is certainly commendable, your employer may be more interested in experience over professional certification.
 Keep in mind that this is your career, and if being a certified Microsoft Office Specialist is something you want on your resume, go for it!
 If you find yourself on the job hunt one day, having the accreditation could tip the scales in your favor.